R for Everyone

 #Change the order of the parental level of education levels

-<- c("some high school","high school",
+edu_level_order <- c("some high school","high school",

-edu_level_order "associate's degree","some college",
+"associate's degree","some college",

 "bachelor's degree","master's degree")

-$parental_level_of_education <- factor(
+group_a_df$parental_level_of_education <- factor(

 group_a_df$parental_level_of_education,

-group_a_dflevels = edu_level_order
+levels = edu_level_order

 levels(group_a_df$parental_level_of_education)